-The Respect Trust Framework is the legal layer of the Respect Network
+The legal layer of the Respect Network

 The inspiration for the Respect Network was the idea of creating a trust framework “of the people, by the people, for the people.”
 To do this, Respect Network legal architect Scott David worked with our founders to condense Fair Information Practice Principles (FIPPs) from around the world into the five core Respect Principles.
 These are the rules to which all members of the network (both individuals and businesses) must agree.

 Promise: We will respect each other’s digital boundaries

 Permission: We will negotiate with each other in good faith